LosFurina/rusty-img-hosting/README.md

 ## Notes
 - Requires a running Telegram bot and chat.
 - The SQLite database file is `db.db` by default.
-- Logging is enabled at debug level.
+- Logging is enabled at debug level

 ## License
 MIT